-Extensive curriculum expansion highlighted the 1970s with innovative new schools and programs.
+Extensive curriculum expansion highlighted the 1970s, with innovative new schools and programs.
 Chief among these additions were the School of Science and Engineering (1972), and the Matteo Ricci College (1977).

-Continually seeking new and better ways to serve, Seattle University frequently introduces new degree programs.
-The doctorate in educational leadership, the university's first doctoral degree program, was instituted in 1976.
+Continually seeking new and better ways to serve, Seattle University introduced the doctorate in educational leadership, the university's first doctoral degree program, in 1976.